Neil Young – bio

 His brother was born April 27, 1942 Robert Ragland Young, but got the nickname Bob.
 In comparison with Neil, he was extrovert and jovial as Neil was somber and inbound.
 As a little child Neil Young was fat.
 He was described as a loner who most of all liked spending his time fishing.
 Then going fishing he had often company with the last member of the family, the dog Skipper which Neil was very attached to.

 In 1949, the family moved to a three-story house in the much smaller Omemee, still in the same province Ontario.
 In this little town with 700 citizens lived Neil with his mother, father and older brother at the street Highway 7.
 This was a happy time in Neil's life.
 Both his parents would be home as his mother was taking care of the house.
 His father used to sit in the loft and write.

 Two years later a dramatic event would strike the family and Neil in particular.
 After feeling sick and weakened Neil was talking to the hospital.
 He was diagnosed with polio that was life-threatening because the Salk vaccine wasn’t developed yet.
 But the treatment went out successfully and Neil could soon be returning home.
 But Neil had to learn to walk again.
 This wouldn’t be fixed over a day but eventually he began to walk again.
 Besides the walking difficulties the polio had transformed Neil from a chubby child to some very thin and frail.

 Neil began to listen to pop music on a transistor radio and Elvis was the biggest favorite at this time.
 He was then thirteen when he got his first instrument, a cheap ukulele made of plastic.
-He began to practice and his brother Bob has later claimed that he showed Neil his first chords.
+He began to practice and his brother Bob have later claimed that he showed Neil his first chords.
 The next instrument Neil possessed was a banjo and his uncle Bob, who mastered several string instruments explained some techniques for the beginner.